scaleway/terraform-provider-scaleway/website/docs/guides/migration_guide.html.markdown

 ### Compute

-All the old compute resources have been regrouped under a new name: `Instance`. `Compute` is now the general product category name of all server related resources.
+All the old compute resources have been regrouped under a new name: `Instance`.
-This means that all old resources are now prefixed with `scaleway_compute_instance_`.
+This means that all old instance resources are now prefixed with `scaleway_instance_`.

 #### Renamed: `scaleway_server` -> `scaleway_instance_server`